waymondrang/studentvue-mailer/readme.md

 ## How To Install/Run

-\*This service be *installed* on only Windows.
+\*This service can only be *installed* on Windows.
 However it can still be used just like any other Node application.

 1. Run `npm install`
 2. Add credentials to the `config.template.json`, then rename it to `config.json`